Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ## Persistence

-After seeing that Deju had created a "WindowsUpdate" scheduled task, I checked Task Scheduler Library and confirmed that the created task is designed to run 'WindowsUpdate.bat' every 10 minutes indefinitely.
+After seeing that Deju had created a "WindowsUpdate" scheduled task, I checked Task Scheduler Library and confirmed that the created task is designed to run 'WinUpdate.bat' every 10 minutes indefinitely.

 **The system is now persistently compromised at user level**